 3. There are no pending restraining orders against you

 A court-ordered restraining order legally prohibits you from having contact with another person or from going to a certain place.

 4. You have not committed any crimes for at least 3 years before filing your motion to vacate

 In Washington, you must have spent at least three (3) crime-free years in the community without having any criminal convictions before you are eligible to vacate your misdemeanor conviction.

 The mandatory 3-year waiting period clock does not begin until you have completed the terms of your sentence.

-No. But you may be successful if you pleaded guilty to a reduced charge, such as reckless driving or negligent driving in the first degree.
+But you may be successful if you pleaded guilty to a reduced charge, such as reckless driving or negligent driving in the first degree.